December 26, 2024

 BOSTON — Energy leaders from the U.S. and Canada grappled with the challenges of balancing decarbonization and affordability at the New England-Canada Business Council’s (NECBC’s) Executive Energy Conference on Nov.
 20-21, discussing how collaboration could lower the cost of the clean energy transition on both sides of the border.

-Retail electricity rates in New England are rising faster than nearly all other regions in the U.S., while Hydro-Québec is planning to spend billions to meet demand growth, which it expects to put “upward pressure on electricity rates.”
+Retail electricity rates in New England are rising faster than nearly all other regions in the U.S., while Hydro-Québec plans to spend billions of dollars to meet demand growth, which it expects to put “upward pressure on electricity rates.”

 To juggle major investments preparing for load growth, upgrading aging infrastructure, and incorporating and balancing intermittent renewables, “there needs to be a different way to look at how the investment is funded,” said Nicola Medalova, COO of National Grid’s New England electric business.